billwear/maas-rad/add-machines.md

 * **Architecture**: This field refers to the architecture of the machine being added.

-* **Minimum Kernal**: This field supplies a dropdown of possible kernels available for deployment on this machine.
+* **Minimum Kernel**: This field supplies a drop-down of possible kernels available for deployment on this machine.

 * **Zone**: This field allows you to set the availability zone, selected from AZs that you have already created (if any).